Retiring Out of California

-Obviously, this can be a complex part of the tax code, so it is a good idea to talk with your tax advisor, but for many retirees, moving out of California can save thousands in taxes, and sometimes make the difference between being able to retire now.
-If you have been wondering how to get out of the state, then I hope these basics will help you plan your own escape.
+Obviously, this can be a complex part of the tax code, so it is a good idea to talk with your tax advisor, but for many retirees, moving out of California can save thousands in taxes, If you have been wondering how to get out of the state, then I hope these basics will help you plan your own escape.

 “FTB Publication 1031 Guidelines for Establishing Residency Status”.
 California Franchise Tax Board. https://www.ftb.ca.gov/forms/2020/2020-1031-publication.pdf

 “Taxation of Nonresidents and Individuals Who Change Residency”